 The Big Farmland Bird Count was launched in 2014 to record the effect of conservation work instigated by farmers and gamekeepers on their land.
 Organised by the Game & Wildlife Conservation Trust (GWCT), it is sponsored by the NFU and delivered in partnership with the Farming & Wildlife Advisory Group Association and LEAF with support from the NFU, CLA, Perdix and Kings.

-A total of 25 red-listed species were recorded, with five appearing in the 25 most commonly seen species list.
-These included fieldfares, starlings, house sparrows, song thrushes and yellowhammers.
-The most plentiful of these were fieldfares and starlings, which were seen on nearly 40% of the farms taking part.
+Encouragingly, a total of 30 red-listed species were recorded, with 5 appearing in the most-commonly seen species list.
+These included fieldfares, starlings, house sparrows, yellowhammers and song thrushes, with the first four seen by over 30% of the farms taking part.